 When not to go for JAMstack

 I haven’t ported all my projects to the JAMstack approach.
 Some of them, including Brotli.pro, are relying too much on dynamic data and their near-real-time availability but still need the SEO benefits.
 In case you have a page where data could change every few seconds (or even faster) and where you need good SEO, I would not suggest going for JAMstack for that particular project.
-However, this does depend heavily on the situation and use case.
+This does depend heavily on the situation and use case though.

-Netlify features I’m missing, / Why I still use Cloudflare
+Netlify features I’m missing and why I still use Cloudflare

 Though I switched over to Netlify, I still use Cloudflare in front of most of my pages.
 The Netlify CDN is excellent but Cloudflare provides a few features that Netlify doesn’t have at the moment and that I have to rely on.